carolinedotxyz/dp_sgd_classification/README.md

 2) Implement notebook #1 for guided data preprocessing and stats
 3) Implement notebook #2 for end‑to‑end training (baseline and DP‑SGD)

-If you get stuck, assume less is broken than it seems.
-Add a seam, take a small step, and make the next change safe.